keil4ni/recipe-analysis/README.md

 **Question**
 Do Long Recipes Recieve Higher Ratings?

-**Null Hypothesis:** The average rating of long recipes is less than or equal to the average rating of short recipes.
+**Null Hypothesis:** The average rating of long recipes is equal to the average rating of short recipes.

 **Alternate Hypothesis:** The average rating of long recipes is greater than the average rating of short recipes.

 **Test Statistic:** Difference of mean ratings between long recipes and short recipes

-Key definitions:
+_Key definitions:_
 Long recipes: greater or equal to 60 minutes

 Short recipes: less than 60 minutes